San Severo: Territory

 The city sits in low-lying country, its center being at about 90 m above sea level.
 Geologically, its soil is quaternary (with sand and clay, fossils, and marine in origin).
 Its territory decreases in elevation from the west 125 m to the east 26 m, gradually changing from minor ripples in the western hills to a more regular plain in the east at the Candelaro basin.

 In addition to the Candelaro river, other waterways include the Triolo and Salsola torrents and Radicosa, Venola, Ferrante, Santa Maria and Potes channels.
 The scarcity of rain in the summer causes the groundwater to become brackish, especially in the subsoil of the city.
 The lands surrounding the city are studded with farms, characterized primarily by ordered groves and vineyards, as well as fields of wheat.

 Climate

-The climate is Mediterranean, with relatively cold winters (snow is rare) and very hot summers.
+The climate is Mediterranean, with relatively mild winters (snow is rare) and very hot summers.
 High wind gusts are quite common.